chessmasterhong/impact-atmosphere/README.md

   *Must be a boolean (true/false, not 0/1).*

       this.atmosphere.weather_condition.rain = false;         // No rain
       this.atmosphere.weather_condition.snow = false;         // No snow
+      this.atmosphere.weather_condition.lightning = false;    // No snow
       this.atmosphere.weather_condition.fog = false;          // No fog

+* To configure chance of lightning flashes:

+  *Must be a number (integer or floating point number).*

+      this.atmosphere.lightning_rate = 0.025;    // 2.5% chance for lightning flash per update rate

 * To configure maximum particle count for weather conditions: